brenwell/pixi-timeout/README.md

 # pixi-timeout

-pixi-timeout is a plugin which replicates the behaviour of window.setTimout but uses PIXI.Ticker (requestAnimationFrame) as the method of progressing time.
+pixi-timeout is a plugin which replicates the behaviour of window.setTimout but uses PIXI.Ticker (requestAnimationFrame) as the method for progressing time.
 The bonus is that any timeouts will be paused and resumed automatically when you call `PIXI.Application.stop` & `PIXI.Application.start`

 # Intall